lucianobonzatto/sonar_to_scan/README.md

 ## Configuration

-Define in `/teste_sensor.yaml` the name of the sonar and scan topics.
+Define in `/config/teste_sensor.yaml` the name of the sonar and scan topics and add it to the launch file.

 ## Topics
 ### Subscribed